Rt Hon Sir Owen Woodhouse ONZ, KBE, DSC, 1916 - 2014

-Chief Justice Dame Sian Elias says judges in New Zealand are deeply saddened to hear of the death of Sir Own.
+Chief Justice Sian Elias says judges in New Zealand are saddened to hear of the death of Sir Owen.

 "He was an outstanding jurist with a passion for social justice.
-He was a reformer and a great New Zealander."
+He was a reformer and a great New Zealander," Dame Sian says.

 Prime Minister John Key says Sir Owen was a man whose life exemplified public service and duty to his country.

 "He was best known for chairing the Royal Commission on Accident Compensation, authoring the Woodhouse Report which recommended a no fault accident compensation scheme for New Zealand," Mr Key says.